• Skip to primary navigation

 Notes

-Cook the bacon on the stove top or in the oven!
+• Cook the raw bacon on the stove top or in the oven!
 My favorite way to cook a pound of bacon is by placing it in a single layer on a foil-lined baking sheet.
 Bake at 375 degrees F for 12-15 minutes.
+How much bacon you add is completely up to you!

-Add up to 1/4 cup of your favorite barbecue sauce to add an extra zing to the recipe.
+• Add up to 1/4 cup of your favorite bbq sauce to add an extra zing to the recipe.

-For a sweet touch, add a drizzle of honey or maple syrup.
+• For a sweeter flavor, add a drizzle of honey or maple syrup.

 Nutrition